mcakyerima/alx-low_level_programming/0x10-variadic_functions/README.md

     Replace `<filename>` with the name of the C file you want to compile, and `<output_filename>` with the desired name of the executable file.

-3. Run the executable file with example parameters by typing the following command:
+3. Run the executable file with the example parameters by typing the following command:

     ```bash
     ./<output_filename> <param1> <param2> ...